Question

 Deployed

-Perfect for technical contexts where you implemented systems, software, or strategies.
-It suggests deliberate, planned execution rather than casual use.
+Ideal for technical contexts where you implemented systems, software, or strategic initiatives in a systematic, planned manner

 Applied

-Ideal when showcasing how you put skills, knowledge, or methodologies into practice.
-It's direct and shows practical implementation of expertise.
+Best when showcasing how you put specific skills, knowledge, or methodologies to practical use in real-world situations

 Employed